magicicada/cp/course_documents/course_info_readme.md

 - Combinatorial optimisation and decision problems
 - Intro to CP and CSP
 - Modelling problems as CP in MiniZinc
-- Special types of constraints
+- Global and special constraints
 - Arc consistency and search approaches for CP
 - Other solvers for combinatorial problems
-- Heuristics
+- Combinatorial search for games
 - Cool CP stuff from Ciaran

 ### Assessment
-This course is coursework-only - please let me know how this goes for you!
+This course is coursework-only.
+There is thus a lot of coursework, so you will need to manage things fairly carefully.

 We are planning:
 - Assignment 1: MiniZinc modelling assignment